 - How to manage and reduce waste.

-This is the bit where you have your Call to Action.
-In the case of the Environmental presentation above, you could ask people to raise their hands if they would want to make a pledge to reduce the amount of waste they produce.
+In the example of Environmental Degradation presentation above, you could ask people to stand up if they would want to make a pledge to reduce the amount of waste they produce.

 Another strong way to end is by asking a strong, thought-provoking question related to your topic.
 This gets people to think and reflect on their actions or current situation.